 Stress is like a bug that spoils the spirit.
 Whoever you are, reducing your stress at work is important for the best outcome.
 Employers pay much of the time and effort to reduce stress at work.
-A person who can reduce his stress successfully at work can do impossible.
-This article will be sharing some fresh thoughts how to reduce stress at work.
+A person who can reduce his stress successfully at work can do the impossible.
+This article will be sharing some fresh thoughts on how to reduce stress at work.

 According to research, the percentage of Americans who are under work pressure is high, and it only gets higher.
 According to the CDC’s National Occupational Safety and Health Institute, the study found that the number of Americans who are “under stress” at work is between 20 percent and 5 percent.

 Work stress is associated with health complaints more strongly than any other life stress.
 These strategies will keep the workload to a minimum.
 Stress costs the US $ 300 billion a year in business.
 Here are some effective ways you can reduce stress in the workplace.